-Furthermore, the bill establishes that it is unlawful for any individual, including government employees, to administer polygraph examinations without a license from the board.
-It also prohibits the use of any polygraph device that does not meet the specified requirements outlined in the amended sections.
+Furthermore, the bill stipulates that it is unlawful for any individual, including government employees, to administer polygraph examinations without a license approved by the Polygraph Examiners Board.
+It also prohibits the use of any polygraph device that does not meet the established requirements outlined in the amended sections.
 The act is set to take effect immediately upon passage.

 Statutes affected: